maptalks/maptalks.routeplayer/README.md

 ```

 * support Automatically generate timestamps
-if you data not time data, you can:
+if your data no time, you can:

 ```js
 const route = [{